 The Company's reporting currency is the United States Dollar (U.S. dollar).
 Monetary assets and liabilities other than the Company's reporting currency are revalued at the prevailing exchange rate at the balance sheet date and revenues and expenses denominated in foreign currencies are recorded using transaction-specific rates during the period, as appropriate.
-The Company's reporting currency is determined based on its operating environment and its underlying cash flows.
+Functional currency is determined based on operating environment and underlying cash flows.
 Foreign exchange gains and losses are included in the statements of income in the period incurred.